dyuriaws/CognitoExtIDP/Lab1.md

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image16.png" width="700" />

+3. You should see a list of  user pools.
+There should be one which starts with **ExternalIdPDemoPool...**.
+Select the only one in the list of **Your User Pools**.

 3. Click “SAML”, select AWS SSO metadata file, saved above, assign the name for your identity provider and click “Create Provider”:

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image17.png" width="700" />

 4. Go to “Attributes Mapping”, choose “SAML” tab and choose your okta identity provider you just created.

-5. Add attributes mapping “groups” and choose “custom:groups” from the drop-down list as below.
+5. Click **Add SAML attribute** Add attributes mapping “groups” and choose “custom:groups” from the drop-down list as below.

-SAML attribute “groups” will be included in the SAML assertion as result of the Attributes Mapping configuration in the step 10 above.
+    SAML attribute “groups” will be included in the SAML assertion as result of the Attributes Mapping configuration in the step 2.16 & step 2.17 above.
 The drop-down list contains your Cognito User Pool attributes.
 If your user pool has additional required attributes, you need to configure them to be included in the SAML assertion on AWS-SSO side as in step 8 above, then add them to the attribute mapping here.

 6. Click “Save Changes”.

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image24.png" width="700" />

-7. Go to App client settings in the Cognito console, choose your application client and update Enabled Identity Providers to Okta.
-Click Save changes:
+7. Go to **App client settings** in the Cognito console, update Enabled Identity Providers to Okta.
+Deselect "Cognito User Pool", then click **Save changes**:

     <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/Cognito-Fine-Grained-Auth-External-IdP/lab1/media/image26.png" width="700" />